ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Loading Documents}

-* In order to load data to the destination database you must call the `loadTo<CollectionName>()` method and pass a JS object.
+* To load data to the destination database you must call the `loadTo<CollectionName>()` method and pass a JS object.

 * Indicating the collection name in the load method is a convention.

 * The objects passed to the `loadTo` method will be sent to the target database in the last `Load` stage.

-* All results created in a single ETL run will be sent in a single batch and processed transactionally on the destination.
+* All results created in a single ETL run will be sent in a single batch and processed transactionally in the destination.

 * For example, if you want to write data to `Employees` collection you need to call the following method in the script body: